Mateusz Stolarski

-Mateusz Stolarski (born 3 January 1993) is a Polish professional football manager and former player who manages Ekstraklasa club Motor Lublin.
+Mateusz Stolarski (born 3 January 1993) is a Polish professional football manager and former player who currently manages Ekstraklasa club Widzew Łódź.

 Playing career

 As a youth player, Stolarski joined the youth academy of Polish club Wisła Kraków, where was known for his technical ability.
 He retired from association football in 2009, but continued to play futsal in the Lesser Poland area, and made appearances for the Poland national under-21 futsal team.

 Managerial career

 In 2012, Stolarski began work as a youth coach for Wisła Kraków's academy.
 In August 2019, he was hired by Stal Rzeszów to manage their reserve and under-19 sides.
 A year later, he was promoted to the role of first-team assistant manager under Janusz Niedźwiedź, and continued in his role until 2022, working with managers Marcin Wołowiec and Daniel Myśliwiec.

 In May 2022, he was appointed caretaker manager of III liga outfit Wólczanka Wólka Pelkinska.

 On 21 September 2022, he joined II liga club Motor Lublin's management staff as an assistant under Gonçalo Feio.
 Placed last in the league table at the time of Stolarski's and Feio's appointments, Motor was promoted to I liga at the end of the 2022–23 season.

 On 18 March 2024, following Feio's resignation, Stolarski was appointed head coach of Motor.
 He successfully led the club to a fourth-place finish and a promotion play-off final win against Arka Gdynia on 2 June 2024, resulting in Motor's return to the Ekstraklasa after 32 years of absence.
 In doing so, at the age of thirty-one, Stolarski became the youngest manager in the Polish top flight.
 On 21 June 2024, he prolonged his contract with the club until the end of June 2025.

 After finishing the year placed 7th, with eight wins and four draws in 18 games, Motor extended Stolarski's deal until June 2027 with an option for another year.
+Motor finished the 2024–25 league season in seventh place, and were twelfth in the following one.
+On 18 June 2026, he was dismissed and replaced by Mariusz Misiura.

+On 11 September 2026, Stolarski was appointed manager of Widzew Łódź, replacing Aleksandar Vuković on a two-year contract with a two-year extension option.